-Class Hours 3 Lab Hours 3 Clinical Hours 0 Work Experience 0 Credit Hours 4

-This course introduces the principles and concepts of biology.
+Class Hours 3 Lab Hours 3 Clinical Hours 0 Work Experience 0 Credit Hours 4 Minimum State Prerequisites: None Local Prerequisites: DRE-097, or ENG 002, or ENG 110, or ENG 111 Local Corequisites: None This course introduces the principles and concepts of biology.
 Emphasis is placed on basic biological chemistry, molecular and cellular biology, metabolism and energy transformation, genetics, evolution, and other related topics.
 Upon completion, students should be able to demonstrate understanding of life at the molecular and cellular levels.
 College Transfer: This course has been approved for transfer under the CAA as a general education course in Natural Science.
 This course has been approved for transfer under the ICAA as a general education course in Natural Science.
 This is a Universal General Education Transfer Component (UGETC) course.